rclone/rclone/MANUAL.md

 Copying single files
 --------------------

 rclone normally syncs or copies directories.
-However if the source remote points to a file, rclone will just copy that file.
+However, if the source remote points to a file, rclone will just copy that file.
 The destination remote must point to a directory - rclone will give the error `Failed to create file system for "remote:file": is a file not a